kamuz/top-wordpress/readme.md

 ## Email and Forms

 * [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) - manage multiple contact forms and you can customize the form and the mail contents flexibly with simple markup
-* [Formidable Forms](https://formidableforms.com/) - advanced Form Builder, which provide to display submitted form data with Views (any data submitted or imported into a Formidable form can be beautifully displayed, searched, and filtered on the front end), create posts, pages, and custom post types from the front-end (allows users to define post or page content, Views, post slugs, taxonomies/categories, featured images, etc, within a single form), dynamically add form fields, multi page form with progress bar, calculated fields, set field value based on another field (for example dependent drop down list), conditional logic, import & export Entries, Forms, and Views, invisible spam protection, fill out forms automatically, layout design, Autoresponders & Notifications etc.
   * [Contact Form 7 Multi-Step Forms](https://wordpress.org/plugins/contact-form-7-multi-step-module/) - contact form that spanned across multiple pages and in the end would send an email with all the info collected
   * [Conditional Fields for Contact Form 7](https://wordpress.org/plugins/cf7-conditional-fields/) - adds conditional logic to Contact Form 7
+  * [Contact Form 7 – Success Page Redirects](https://wordpress.org/plugins/contact-form-7-success-page-redirects/) - redirect visitors to success pages
+  * [Contact Form Submissions](https://wordpress.org/plugins/contact-form-submissions/) - each submission is stored in the database so they can be easily managed using the default WordPress interface
+  * [Send PDF for Contact Form 7](https://wordpress.org/plugins/send-pdf-for-contact-form-7/) - allow to recover the data yourself via your form to insert them into a PDF built and prepared by you
+  * [Contact Form 7 Dynamic Text Extension](https://wordpress.org/plugins/contact-form-7-dynamic-text-extension/) -  provides a new tag type for the Contact Form 7 that allows the dynamic generation of content for a text input box via any shortcode
+* [MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/) - allowing your visitors to subscribe to your newsletter should be easy using default forms of WordPress or plugins like Contact Form 7 etc.

 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/) - allows you to configure and send all outgoing emails via a SMTP server

 ## Custom Post Type, Page Builder and Metaboxes